damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

  ```
   What does contain the minimum documentation of the service?

-    - Defining the services to stakeholder 1
+    - Define the services to stakeholder 1
       - Service 1.1:...
       - Service 1.2:...
       - ...